Tom Geredine

-Tom Geredine (born June 17, 1950) is an American former professional football wide receiver.
-He played for the Atlanta Falcons from 1973 to 1974 and for the Los Angeles Rams in 1976.
+Tom Geredine (born June 17, 1950) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Northeast Missouri State University Bulldogs.
+He played in the NFL for the Atlanta Falcons from 1973 to 1974 and Los Angeles Rams in 1976.

+Geredine was also an All-American long jumper for the Truman Bulldogs track and field team.